RTEMS/rtems-docs/c_user/task_manager.rst

 should call this directive with the ``RTEMS_NO_ASR`` indicator specified in mode.

-The set of task mode constants and each mode’s corresponding mask constant is provided in the following table:
+The set of task mode constants and each mode's corresponding mask constant is provided in the following table:

 - ``RTEMS_PREEMPT`` is masked by``RTEMS_PREEMPT_MASK`` and enables preemption